eccelerators/SimStm/README.rst

 .. code-block:: none

- equ operand1 $operand2
+ equ operand1 operand2
  equ operand1 0xF0

-The ``equ`` instruction copies the value of operand2 variable, constant, or numeric value into variable operand1 value or copy the value 0xF0 into variable operand1 value.
+The ``equ`` instruction copies the value of operand2 (variable or constant) into operand1 (variable) or copies the value 0xF0 into operand1.

 add
 ^^^

 .. code-block:: none

- add operand1 $operand2
+ add operand1 operand2
  add operand1 0xF0

-The ``add`` instruction adds variable or constant operand2 value to variable operand1 value or add value 0xF0 to variable operand1 value.
-The resulting value of the addition is in variable operand1 value after the operation.
+The ``add`` instruction adds the value of operand2 (variable or constant) to the value of operand1 (variable) or adds the value 0xF0 to the value of operand1.
+The resulting value of the addition is stored in operand1 after the operation.

 sub
 ^^^

 .. code-block:: none

- sub operand1 $operand2
+ sub operand1 operand2
  sub operand1 0xF0`

-The ``sub`` instruction subtracts variable or constant operand2 value from variable operand1 value or subtract value 0xF0 from variable operand1 value.
-The resulting value of the subtraction is in variable operand1 value after the operation.
+The ``sub`` instruction subtracts the value of operand2 (variable or constant) from the value of operand1 (variable) or subtracts the value 0xF0 from the value operand1.
+The resulting value of the subtraction is stored in operand1 after the operation.

 mul
 ^^^

 .. code-block:: none

- mul operand1 $operand2
+ mul operand1 operand2
  mul operand1 0xF0

-The ``mul`` instruction multiplies variable or constant operand2 value with variable operand1 value or multiply value 0xF0 with variable operand1 value.
-The resulting value of the multiplication is in variable operand1 value after the operation.
+The ``mul`` instruction multiplies the value of operand2 (variable or constant) with the value of operand1 (variable) or multiplies the value 0xF0 with the value operand1.
+The resulting value of the multiplication is stored in operand1 after the operation.

 div
 ^^^

 .. code-block:: none

- div operand1 $operand2
+ div operand1 operand2
  div operand1 0xF0

-The ``div`` instruction divides variable operand1 value by variable or constant operand2 value or divide variable operand1 value by value 0xF0.
-The resulting value of the division is in variable operand1 value after the operation.
+The ``div`` instruction divides the value of operand1 (variable) by the value of operand2 (variable or constant) or divides the value of operand1 by the value 0xF0.
+The resulting value of the division is stored in operand1  after the operation.

 and
 ^^^

 .. code-block:: none

- and operand1 $operand2
+ and operand1 operand2
  and operand1 0xF0

-The ``and`` instruction does a bitwise and of variable or constant operand2 value with variable operand1 value or bitwise and value 0xF0 with variable operand1 value.
-The resulting value of the bitwise and is in variable operand1 value after the operation.
+The ``and`` instruction does a bitwise ``and`` of the value of operand2 (variable or constant) with the value of operand1 (variable) or a bitwise ``and`` of value 0xF0 with the value of operand1.
+The resulting value of the bitwise ``and`` is stored in operand1 after the operation.

 or
 ^^

 .. code-block:: none

- or operand1 $operand2
+ or operand1 operand2
  or operand1 0xF0

-The ``or`` instruction does a bitwise or of variable or constant operand2 value with variable operand1 value or bitwise or value 0xF0 with variable operand1 value.
-The resulting value of the bitwise or is in variable operand1 value after the operation.
+The ``or`` instruction does a bitwise ``or`` of the value of operand2 (variable or constant) with the value of operand1 (variable) or a bitwise ``or`` of value 0xF0 with the value of operand1.
+The resulting value of the bitwise ``or`` is stored in operand1 after the operation.

 xor
 ^^^

 .. code-block:: none

- xor operand1 $operand2
+ xor operand1 operand2
  xor operand1 0xF0

-The ``xor`` instruction does a bitwise xor of variable or constant operand2 value with variable operand1 value or bitwise xor value 0xF0 with variable operand1 value.
-The resulting value of the bitwise xor is in variable operand1 value after the operation.
+The ``xor`` instruction does a bitwise ``xor`` of the value of operand2 (variable or constant) with the value of operand1 (variable) or a bitwise ``xor`` of value 0xF0 with the value of operand1.
+The resulting value of the bitwise ``xor`` is stored in operand1 after the operation.

 shl
 ^^^

 .. code-block:: none

- shl operand1 $operand2
+ shl operand1 operand2
  shl operand1 0xF0

-The ``shl`` instruction does a bitwise shift left of variable or constant operand2 value with variable operand1 value or bitwise shift left value 0xF0 with variable operand1 value.
-The resulting value of the bitwise shift left is in variable operand1 value after the operation.
+The ``shl`` instruction does a bitwise left shift of the value of operand2 (variable or constant) with the value of operand1 (variable) or a bitwise left shift of value 0xF0 with the value of operand1.
+The resulting value of the bitwise left shift is stored in operand1 after the operation.

 shr
 ^^^

 .. code-block:: none

- shr operand1 $operand2
+ shr operand1 operand2
  shr operand1 0xF0

-The ``shr`` instruction does a bitwise shift right of variable or constant operand2 value with variable operand1 value or bitwise shift right value 0xF0 with variable operand1 value.
-The resulting value of the bitwise shift right is in variable operand1 value after the operation.
+The ``shr`` instruction does a bitwise right shift of the value of operand2 (variable or constant) with the value ofoperand1 (variable) or a bitwise variable shift of value 0xF0 with the value of operand1.
+The resulting value of the bitwise right shift is stored in operand1 after the operation.

 inv
 ^^^